MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/secure-your-business-data.md

 After you set up multi-factor authentication for your organization, your users will be required to set up two-step verification on their devices.
 For more information, see [Set up 2-step verification for Microsoft 365](https://support.microsoft.com/office/ace1d096-61e5-449b-a875-58eb3d74de14).

->[!Tip]
+> [!Tip]
->If you need more granular control of multi-factor authentication, you can enable Conditional Access with Microsoft 365 Business Premium.
+> If you need more granular control of multi-factor authentication, you can enable Conditional Access with Microsoft 365 Business Premium.
 If you do this, we recommend implementing the equivalent policies to Security Defaults.
-Go here for more information about [security defaults](m365bp-conditional-access.md)
+Go here for more information about [security defaults](m365bp-conditional-access.md).

 For more details and recommendations, see [Set up multi-factor authentication for users](set-up-multi-factor-authentication.md).